RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 #### Communication - Radio Antenna

 The radio antenna is required for limited communication of data from the avionics package, using LoRa, to a nearby external computer for monitoring the data and minor adjustments/tuning.
 The antenna will receive signals from the avionics package and will output transmissions for a receiver antenna.
 The data sent will be required to be accurate enough to determine the state of the system in real-time and so it can be located easily using the satellite positioning system, GPS, in the case that it is lost.
-Data transferred during the launch will need to be essential data only as communication should not compromise performace of the control system.
+Data transferred during the launch will need to be essential data only as communication should not compromise performance of the control system.
 The units of measure for this data will all be SI units and degrees/minutes/seconds for the longitude and latitude.
 This will play an important role for mission control in the field.

 #### Mechanical - Gimbal